jenniejoyness/Guided-learning-solution/README.md

 # Guided-learning-solution
 This GLS (guided learning solution) program guides a new user through google.com.
- The guide displayes tooltips to help guide the user through the website.
+ The guide displays tooltips to help guide the user through the website.

 ## JSNOP file
 Firstly, I requested the JSONP file that contains the information about the guide.